Careers

 • This position operates under a hybrid work model, which requires a minimum of three days per week on-site.

-• In fiscal year 2026/2027 your on-site time will be primarily split between school sites, largely within Rutherford County, and our Nashville office.
+• In fiscal year 2026/2027, your on-site time will be primarily split between school sites, largely within Robertson County, Northern Davidson County, and our Nashville office.

 • Occasional travel within our 8-county service area may be required.